 - a.
-Submit a statement that the Event is willing to be audited by the City's Office of Public Integrity or by a third party auditor (required). - b.
+Submit a statement that the Event is willing to be audited by the City's Office of Public Integrity or by a third-party auditor (required). - b.
 List any other City funds (including contracts for service, grants or loans) received by the Event promoter in both the current and upcoming fiscal year, identifying the originating department, a description of the funding, an amount, and the status of the contract, grant, or loan. - c.
 Submit a statement agreeing that if selected for funding, the Event agreement and supporting documentation will be returned to the City within 20 days of receipt (required). - d.
-Submit a statement agreeing that all City fees will be paid no later than thirty (30) days from the receipt of City invoice- except for Rochester Police Department fees which shall be paid in advance of the Event (required). - e.
 Submit a statement agreeing that if required by the Rochester Police Department, a New York State licensed security company will be employed (required).